Orange Order asks DUP to use banned sectarian march in negotiations with Theresa May

 The party is known for its Christian fundamentalist views on gay marriage and abortion, although these are devolved issues so the Northern Irish MPs are unlikely to be able to influence such matters of social policy on the mainland.

-But protests have been held in London and other cities by those concerned about the possible influence of the Northern Irish group on the Conservatives in the event of a deal being reached.
+But protests have been held in London and other cities by those concerned about the possible influence of the Northern Irish group on the Conservatives.

 In spite of protesters fears, the price of the DUP’s backing is likely to be economic rather than social.
 The party is pro-welfare and opposes Tory plans to means test pensioner benefits and other cuts.

-The party is thought likely to demand funds of around £350 million lost through the withdrawal of EU subsidies from farmers once Brexit is concluded.
+The DUP is thought likely to demand funds of around £350 million lost through the withdrawal of EU subsidies from farmers once Brexit is concluded.

 Northern Ireland currently receives around £100 million a year through a peace process dividend for community development and cross-border projects, and the protection of these funds is likely to be on the DUP’s list of priorities.